phil-opp/blog_os/blog/content/second-edition/posts/06-cpu-exceptions/index.md

 pub mod serial;
 ```

 Now we can use our `print!` and `println!` macros in `interrupts.rs`.
-If you'd like to know more about the ins and outs of macros and how they differ from functions [you can find more information here](in-depth-rust-macros).
+If you'd like to know more about the ins and outs of macros and how they differ from functions [you can find more information here][in-depth-rust-macros].

 [in-depth-rust-macros]: https://doc.rust-lang.org/book/second-edition/appendix-04-macros.html